2008 Mumbai attacks: Arrests

-Ajmal Kasab was the only attacker arrested by police.
+Ajmal Kasab was the only attacker captured by law enforcement officers, specifically by the Mumbai Police.
 At first, he deposed to police inspector Ramesh Mahale that he had come to India "to see Amitabh Bachchan's bungalow", and that he was apprehended by the Mumbai Police outside the bungalow.
 Much of the information about the attackers' preparation, travel, and movements comes from his subsequent confessions to the Mumbai police.
+Kasab was hanged in Yerwada Central Jail in 2012.

 On 12 February 2009, Pakistani Interior Minister Rehman Malik said that Pakistani national Javed Iqbal, who acquired VoIP phones in Spain for the Mumbai attackers, and Hamad Ameen Sadiq, who had facilitated money transfer for the attack, had been arrested.
 Two other men known as Khan and Riaz, but whose full names were not given, were also arrested.
 Two Pakistanis were arrested in Brescia, Italy (east of Milan), on 21 November 2009, after being accused of providing logistical support to the attacks and transferring more than US$200 to Internet accounts using a false ID.
 They had Red Corner Notices issued against them by Interpol for their suspected involvement and it was issued after the last year's strikes.

 In October 2009, two Chicago men were arrested and charged by the FBI for involvement in "terrorism" abroad, David Coleman Headley and Tahawwur Hussain Rana.
 Headley, a Pakistani American, was charged in November 2009 with scouting locations for the 2008 Mumbai attacks.
 Headley is reported to have posed as an American Jew and is believed to have links with militant Islamist groups based in Bangladesh.
 On 18 March 2010, Headley pleaded guilty to a dozen charges against him thereby avoiding going to trial.

 In December 2009, the FBI charged Abdur Rehman Hashim Syed, a retired major in the Pakistani Army, for planning the attacks in association with Headley.

 On 15 January 2010, in a successful snatch operation, R&AW agents nabbed Sheikh Abdul Khwaja, one of the handlers of the 26/11 attacks, chief of HuJI India operations and a most wanted suspect in India, from Colombo, Sri Lanka, and brought him over to Hyderabad, India, for formal arrest.